dreamstudio-satheesh/EliteStrap/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the **Sleek Dashboard**.
+We use GitHub Issues as the official bug tracker for the **EliteStrap Dashboard**.
 Please Search [existing issues](https://github.com/dreamstudio-satheesh/EliteStrap/issues).
 It’s possible someone has already reported the same problem.
 If your problem or idea is not addressed yet, [open a new issue](https://github.com/dreamstudio-satheesh/EliteStrap/issues)

 ## Technical Support or Questions